datacamp/authoring/docs/courses/design/README.md

 - Chapters are made up of **lessons**, each of which has a short video and a handful of **exercises**.

-A course typically has about the same amount of content as a half-day conference workshop, and contains 44-60 exercises (including videos) and 4-5 chapters.
+A DataCamp course typically has about the same amount of content as a half-day conference workshop (about 4 hours), and contains 4 chapters, 15 lessons, and approximately 44-60 exercises (including videos).

 A typical breakdown is:

-- Chapter 1: 8-12 exercises
+- Chapter 1 has 3 lessons.
+This chapter is shorter than the rest since it serves as an introduction to the topic.
-- Chapter 2: 10-16 exercises
+- Chapter 2 has 4 lessons.
-- Chapter 3: 10-16 exercises
+- Chapter 3 has 4 lessons.
-- Chapter 4: 10-16 exercises
+- Chapter 4 has 4 lessons.

+Each lesson is comprised of:

+- a video lesson with slides, e.g. [sample video lesson](https://campus.datacamp.com/courses/supervised-learning-with-scikit-learn/classification?ex=9)
+- one multiple choice exercise following the video
-- Chapter 5 (optional): 10-16 exercises
+- 2-4 coding exercises

 ## Types of courses